paastech-cloud/docs/Architecture.md

 ### API

 This project introduced most members of the team to NestJS.
 Due to its well written documentation it was easily picked up and with the various modules it allows for good performance and automized a lot during development.
+The team could then apply best practices, like guards and interceptors, in order to develop more efficiently and with an overall better code quality.

 However, we had some problems concerning the API as a whole.
 In the beginning, the API was meant to only manage the users.
 A centralized controller should have managed the communication between the API, Pomegranate and the git server.
 However, as more and more time passed, the controller was completely erased and the API dealt with most of its responsibilities.
 This led to an important increase of the workload, especially since it already had some delay in the early stages of the development due to miscommunication.

 ### Infrastructure